Is Lizzo’s Shapewear Line Worth The Hype? We Put It To The Test

 It’s no secret that shapewear is having a moment.
-Thanks to brands like Kim Kardashian’s Skims, which launched in 2019 and is currently valued at over $1 billion, and Spanx, which secured a billion-dollar valuation in 2021 after decades in business, the market has boomed to an unprecedented level.
+Thanks to brands like Kim Kardashian’s Skims, which launched in 2019 and is currently valued at over £800 million, and Spanx, which secured a multi-million-pound valuation in 2021 after decades in business, the market has boomed to an unprecedented level.
 This is all taking place against a backdrop of a perceived shift in body positivity that no longer venerates one ideal shape.
 That’s a ripe environment for the arrival of the newly-launched Yitty, singer Lizzo’s shapewear line.

+Released in partnership with Fabletics, the line is described as “industry first” for its “no-shame, smile inducing shapewear” with sizes ranging from 6X to XXS, according to the press release.
+“Instead of thinking about size in this linear way, we’re thinking about it on a spectrum where everyone is included,” said Lizzo via the release.
+“Everyone’s size is just their size.
+It’s not high, it’s not low.
+It’s not big, it’s not small.
+It’s just your size.”
+The first drop — released on 12 April — includes an array of bodysuits, sports bras, shaping shorts, leggings, and underwear in vibrant hues and a wide set of skin-coloured tones.

 Advertisement